Starmand6/payscroll/README.md

 ## Usage Notes

 Since the contract is deployed to the Polygon Mumbai Testnet, all payments are in MATIC.
 For testing/portfolio purposes, I have updated `productionContractTotal` to have a maximum value of 1 MATIC.
 Since this is on a testnet, and the Mumbai testnet faucet currently only gives me 2 MATIC per day, in case a tester runs out of MATIC in the middle of a "production," I need to be able to bail the contract out with MATIC, so that it gets unstuck.
-I highly recommend and encourage keeping the productionContractTotal below whatever amount of MATIC you have, so that you can pay the amount back and get it unstuck.
+Keep the productionContractTotal below whatever amount of MATIC you have, so that you can pay the amount back and get it unstuck.
 This also means that all wizard day rates need to be under 1 MATIC (use less than 18 digits) to enable interaction with all functions throughout a production's life cycle.

 For easy testing, I recommend adding a wallet you control to the payscroll with a day rate of 0.1 MATIC, and kicking off a production of 1 day for 0.1 MATIC, just so you can walk through all the functions easily.